jc97/contao-sendpassword/README.md

 ## Installation

-To install this extension copy it's file to `system/modules/sendpassword/`.
+To install this extension copy it's files to `system/modules/sendpassword/`.
 After that just clear the cache of Contao.

 ## Configuration and use